Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 The aim isn’t to hide AI involvement — it’s to show how AI can be audited,
 structured, and trusted in real workflows.

+> **New:** AWO now integrates into a broader idea: **Continuous Research Integration (CRI)**.
+> CRI is like CI/CD for research — every run is validated, logged, and archived,
+> turning hypotheses into reproducible, continuously improving artifacts.
 ---

 ## Why It Matters